-A Multimedia Messaging Service (MMS) multimedia message contains one or more slides with text and embedded media objects (including photos, pictures, animations, sounds, and/or voice records).
+A Multimedia Messaging Service (MMS) multimedia message contains one or more slides with text and embedded media objects (including photos, pictures, animations, sounds, and or video clips).
+You can cond the voice records, and/or video clips).
 You can send the multimedia message to other wireless phone users, and to email addresses.